Aravindray/PostgreSQL/Learn-SQL/SQL-Intro.md

 - Uniform Distribution - Should have an equal chance of generating any value with the range of its outputs - values don't cluster or collide
 - Sensitive - Any change in input should provide a change in output
 - One-way - You should not be able to derive the input from the output (cannot reverse)

+## Text in Postgres

+**Character Set** - we can't afford 32 bit characters
+- UTF-8 is a compression scheme for Unicode
+  - Represents 21 bits in 8-32 bits
+  - 0-128 are ASCII
+  - 128-255 are signals

 [Learn SQL Queries >>](./SQL-Queries.md)